Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 Usually, these are the ones that _have_ secret managers rather than being secret managers themselves, such as vercel, railway, trigger.dev, etc.

-For this unfortunate case, I'm afraid there isn't going to be a dotsafe vscode extension providing a reload button.
+For this unfortunate case, I'm afraid there isn't going to be a fatima vscode extension providing a reload button.

-But there will surely be a `dotsafe reload` command that can be executed on a second terminal and tell the `dotsafe run` process to reload without restarting.
+But there will surely be a `fatima reload` command that can be executed on a second terminal and tell the `fatima run` process to reload without restarting.

-## My thoughts on t3-env and dotsafe
+## My thoughts on t3-env and fatima

 I’ve discussed t3-env here because it’s the only big one out there.